 5 June 2019.
 Nearly 1,000 Spanish UNE standards help companies protect the environment.
-This announcement was made by the Spanish Association for Standardisation-UNE, on the occasion of World Environment Day, which is celebrated on 5 June each year since it was established by the UN in 1974.
+This is what has been announced by the Spanish Association for Standardization (UNE) to mark World Environment Day, which has been held every 5 June since it was established by the UN in 1974.

 Technical standards help organisations successfully overcome their major environmental and sustainability challenges in fields such as climate change, circular economy, labelling, measurement of environmental parameters, efficient water use, eco-design and energy performance improvements.
 They also support public administrations in implementing regulations; in fact, the EU action plan for the Circular Economy, the EU Strategy on Adaptation to Climate Change or the Ecodesign and Energy Labelling Directives are examples in which the EU uses standardisation to ensure compliance with its policies.